 You can use Private Internet Access for Windows, Mac OS, Android, iOS, and others.

 PIA also pushes for updates and changes.
-One upcoming UI changes are shown with the new Windows beta version.
+One recent UI changes they’ve made are shown below for the new Windows version.

 Sign Up Process: Easy and anonymous